-In this guide, you’ll learn the easy steps to fix a Windows Store app when is in a bad state and you need to delete its data and start over on Windows 10.
+In this guide, you’ll learn the steps to properly reset a Microsoft Store app when it’s not working correctly, and you need to delete its data and start over on Windows 10.

 Click on System.

 Select the app that you want to repair.

 In addition to resetting an app, note that from the Advanced options, you can also control app add-ons and other downloadable content for that specific app.